FREQUENTLY ASKED QUESTIONS

 Can an artist without nonprofit status apply for a MAP grant?

 Yes.
 Independent artists do not need to have a formal relationship with the applicant organization in place in order to apply during Round One.
-However, if invited to Round Two, they will be required to provide contractual proof of affiliation by February 17, 2017 in the form of a mutually signed Letter of Agreement.
+However, if invited to Round Two, they will be required to provide contractual proof of affiliation by February 26, 2018 (Round Two deadline) in the form of a mutually signed Letter of Agreement.
 Artists should check with their state or local arts councils or artist-service organizations in their area to learn about sponsorship opportunities.

 Can a producing or presenting organization apply for more than one project?